Submit your FAFSA

 First, consider your interests, hobbies, jobs, and affiliations (and those of your parents), and begin your search in your own hometown.
 Check with your high school, clubs, service organizations or wherever you have demonstrated special talents and hard work.
 Find out if your parents' employers offer any educational benefits.

 You may be offered a scholarship through the Office of Admissions simply by applying to MSU.
 Current MSU students may also:

-- Check our scholarship list, where we post notice of outside scholarships as we become aware of them.
+- Check our outside scholarship list, where we post notice of non-MSU scholarships on a regular basis.

 - Check our special information page for links related to study abroad, athletics, students with children, etc. Students in these situations may have unique scholarships available to them.